moretea/scylla/README.md

 ## TODO

+### Must have

+- [ ] Resume aborted builds when server restarts
-- [ ] Execute actions depending on build result
+- [ ] Handle build timeouts better
 - [ ] Remove old builds automatically
-- [ ] Build everything into a profile, so comparing generations would be possible
-- [ ] Some better support for indicating tests
-- [ ] A way to run code coverage and send the result to CodeClimate etc.
-- [ ] When docker containers are built, push them to a registry
 - [ ] Better scheduling, right now it's limited by number of Cores
+- [ ] Option to restart builds easily
 - [ ] Cancel still running builds for PRs that are updated

+### For 1.0
+- [ ] Safely execute actions depending on build result (probably a webhook of sorts?)
+- [ ] When docker containers are built, push them to a registry

+### Nice to have
+- [ ] Some better support for indicating tests
+- [ ] Build everything into a profile, so comparing generations would be possible